matpow2/cuwo/README.md

 have not been implemented yet.
 We still need to rip out the terrain generator, and once that's done, NPCs and mobs should be completely doable.

-There is also a working MITM server that can inject packets.
+There is also a working MITM proxy that can inject packets.
 It's useful for reverse-engineering the protocol and can be used as an alternative to a standalone server.